-Many Americans have the mistaken notion that Israel is a place where “women have to be completely covered and walk ten feet behind their husbands.”
-While that is generally not the case, especially for tourists, there are some dress related issues to keep in mind.
+Many Americans mistakenly believe Israel is a place where “women have to be completely covered and walk ten feet behind their husbands.”
+While that is generally not the case, especially for tourists, there are some dress-related issues to keep in mind.

 In order to pack and dress appropriately for your tour, you need to consider several factors.

 WEATHER: The summer is winding down in September, and the weather should be cooling down.
 The average daytime high temperatures in the areas you will visit are Jerusalem (77), Tel Aviv (78), Tiberias (81), and Masada (85).
 Discipleship Travel LLC recommends using the above temperature averages as a guide to preparation, but visiting Weather.com or some similar site about 10 days prior to travel will provide a more relevant prediction of the weather during your visit.

 COMFORTABLE and MODEST: Comfortable and modest is a theme we try to follow at Discipleship Travel LLC.

 Since you will be getting on and off a tour bus and walking a lot throughout the day, we recommend that you dress comfortably in loose, lightweight clothing.
 Choosing clothing that can be hand washed and hung up to dry in the hotel will reduce the amount of clothes you need to bring.
 For example, nylon hiking pants that convert to shorts are great (men / women).
 Be aware that Jerusalem may cool off at night.
 Thus, a light jacket or sweater/sweatshirt is a good idea.